-The Company holds the entire issued share capital of BATIF Dollar Limited (registered office is Globe House, 1 Water Street, London, WC2R 3LA), B.A.T.
-Netherlands Finance B.V. (registered office is Handelsweg 53 A, 1181 ZA, Amstelveen, Netherlands) and of B.A.T Finance B.V. (registered office is Handelsweg 53 A, 1181 ZA, Amstelveen, Netherlands).
+The Company holds the entire issued share capital of BATIF Dollar Limited (registered office is Globe House, 1 Water Street, London, WC2R 3LA) and B.A.T.
+Netherlands Finance B.V. (registered office is Handelsweg 53 A, 1181 ZA, Amstelveen, Netherlands).

+B.A.T Finance B.V. (registered office is Handelsweg 53 A, 1181 ZA, Amstelveen, Netherlands), which was a fully owned subsidiary of the Group was liquidated on 10 November 2021.